Dialogues with experts. Cognitive impairment in patients as an interdisciplinary problem

 • 00:20:08

-The effectiveness of the drug Mexidol: results of the MEMO study
+The effectiveness of Mexidol: results of the MEMO study

-Vladimir Vladimirovich Zakharov - Doctor of Medical Sciences, Professor of the Department of Nervous Diseases and Neurosurgery of the N.V.
-Sklifosovsky Institute of Cardiology and Microbiology of the First Moscow State Medical University named after I.M.
-Sechenov of the Ministry of Health of the Russian Federation (Sechenov University)
+Vladimir Vladimirovich Zakharov , Doctor of Medical Sciences, Professor of the Department of Nervous System Diseases and Neurosurgery at the N.V.
+Sklifosovsky Institute of Cardiology and Microbiology, I.M.
+Sechenov First Moscow State Medical University of the Ministry of Health of the Russian Federation (Sechenov University)

 Announcement:

-Cognitive disorders are one of the most common, but often overlooked problems in modern medicine.
-They occur in 40% of people over 65 and increasingly in middle-aged patients.
-Why has this become an interdisciplinary problem?
-How not to miss early symptoms?
-And which treatments really work?
-Professors Vladimir Vladimirovich Zakharov and Anna Nikolaevna Bogolepova .
+Cognitive impairment is one of the most common, yet often overlooked, problems in modern medicine.
+It affects 40% of people over 65 and is increasingly common in middle-aged patients.
+Why has this become such a cross-disciplinary issue?
+How can early symptoms be detected?
+And which treatments actually work?
+Professors Vladimir Vladimirovich Zakharov and Anna Nikolaevna Bogolepova.

 Key topics of the video lecture: